 Foodies, art installations, tech startups—these things are part of life in many American cities and their emergence in Detroit shows how normal the city is becoming again.
 Add in our Motown history, the Pistons, and Detroit’s reputation as a gritty survivor and we have become hip as well.
 Detroit’s style powers local small business, draws tourists, and gives the city the prestige that it has lacked for a long time now.
 My colleague Sami calls it our ‘brand,’ and, like all brands, it has its own value, both intangibly as civic pride and quite tangibly as economic stimulation and population growth.

 Put this all together, and you have a real estate market that is jumping up the charts.
-I watched Detroit climb Realtor.com’s hot market lists this summer, from 16th place in May to the #7 spot in July.
+I watched Detroit climb Realtor.com’s hot market lists this summer, to take the #7 spot in July.
 It was hard not to stand up and cheer.
 With the city’s new employers, some pretty neighborhoods, and local pride, Detroit is on its way to a long-awaited brighter future.

 While buying, rehabbing and selling houses around Detroit is getting hotter right now, I am still diversifying my real estate portfolio by acquiring rentals as well.
 With the city on a positive trajectory, this long-term view makes sense and we are already seeing rents rising.
 But, Detroit is big and the rent that an investment property demands differs widely among neighborhoods.
 I personally am seeing the most opportunity in Boston-Edison, Warrendale, and Corktown.
 Sami says that he is also focused on Indian Village, the University District, and Rosedale Park.
 These areas require a somewhat higher initial investment, he said, but the potential for returns is worth it.